mayurpanj/tdm-chatbot-api/README.md

 5. Example to get the chat query result:

-http://localhost:8090/chatresponse/how to get production data
+http://localhost:8090/chatresponse/can i get production data

 *************************************************